Against Trotskyism: Trotskyism and the national question

 To the Trotskyites, the question of Black liberation or Chicano liberation is a race question.
 It is a question of overcoming racial prejudice to unite the multinational working class against the capitalist classes and strata, large and small.
 It is a purely ideological struggle, with no real material basis.
 Further, by limiting the question to a question of race, the Trotskyites fail to comprehend the inherently anti-imperialist nature of the national liberation struggles.
 They call the national bourgeoisie and petty bourgeoisie reactionaries, and would exclude them from being allies in the united front against monopoly capitalism.

 We have already seen how the Trotskyites demand for pure proletarian revolution has led them astray on the issues of the alliance with the peasantry and the united front.
 Their wrong views on the national question are a branch from the same poisonous weed.
 The only way the working class in the United States will win socialism is to build a united front against monopoly capitalism, and the cornerstone of that united front is the strategic alliance between the multinational working class and the movement of oppressed nationalities for national liberation.
-There is no path for victory that does not include support for the self-determination of the African Nation in the Black Belt South, the Chicano Nation in Aztlan in the Southwest, and the Hawaiian Nation.
+There is no path for victory that does not include support for the self-determination of the African American Nation in the Black Belt South, the Chicano Nation in Aztlan in the Southwest, and the Hawaiian Nation.
 By denying that essential point, the Trotskyites would set the proletarian revolution up to fail.